cccheek/newhoriseons/README.md

 4. Spaced out individual sections for better readability.

 5. I grouped different commands for the same section that had been split up.

+6. I changed the footer div to a footer tag.